-I tend to think photography has 2 forms: an active form when you’re looking for and pre-visualizing photos, and a passive form, when you’re not looking for anything but finding them anyway.
+I tend to think photography has 2 forms: an active form when you’re looking for and pre-visualizing photos, and a passive form when you’re not looking for things but finding them anyway.

 Active photography is a hunt, a mission.
 It’s a form that can be turned on and off by an act of will.

 Passive photography is the part photographers can’t turn off.
 It’s a willingness to find or, perhaps, be found by new and beautiful things.
 This form sometimes finds us without our cameras because this form didn’t begin with intent.

 This image is a result of passive photography.
 I caught a glimpse of this scene in my peripheral view as I was walking toward Main Street and it stopped me.
 I love the torches of Adventureland at twilight.
 Fortunately, I had my camera.
 I think it was my second amazing sunset at Disneyland without a camera that taught me to bring it along, regardless.